 I loved this character design so much that, during drafting class in high school, Cyborg was the only superhero character I recreated in pen and ink using my drafting tools.

-When the aliens get around to attacking the United Nations building in New York, Perez has another wonderful one-page penal followed by multiple smaller stunners.
+When the aliens get around to attacking the United Nations building in New York, Perez has another wonderful one-page panel followed by multiple smaller stunners.
 Here's the big panel.

 Here's a two panel sequence showing Wonder Girl's incredible strength.